Button Menu

 PSY 232

-An introductory survey of maladaptive and disordered behaviors and thought processes in humans.
-The objectives of this course include developing an understanding of the definition of abnormality and the historical and social values that play a role in this definition.
-In addition, the contributions of clinical research on abnormal behavior are considered, as are different theoretical approaches that attempt to explain the onset of abnormal behavior.
-Finally, issues related to the assessment and diagnosis of abnormality and defining characteristics of each of the major diagnostic categories are covered.
+An introductory overview of psychological disorders in humans.
+The objectives of the course include developing an understanding of the definition of disorders and the historical and social values that play a role in this definition.
+In addition, the contributions of clinical research on psychological disorders are considered as are different theoretical approaches that attempt to explain their onset.
+Treatments designed to further one's mental health in areas of emotional, psychological and social well-being will be reviewed.
+Finally, issues related to the assessment and diagnosis of these disorders and defining characteristics of each major diagnostic category are covered.
 Prerequisite: PSY 100.

 Distribution Area Prerequisites Credits